MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

 ms.author: jopilov
 ---

-# Troubleshoot an out of memory or low memory issues in SQL Server
+# Troubleshoot out of memory or low memory issues in SQL Server

-## Out of memory symptoms
+## Symptoms

 SQL Server uses a complex [memory architecture](/sql/relational-databases/memory-management-architecture-guide) that corresponds to the complex and rich feature set.
 Because of the variety of memory needs, there could be many sources of memory consumption and memory pressure, ultimately causing out of memory conditions.